MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 ---
 title: Connect a bot to Microsoft Teams - Bot Service
 description: Learn how to connect a bot to Microsoft Teams.
-See how to set up the bot as a contact that you can exchanges messages with in Teams.
+See how to set up the bot as a contact that you can exchange messages with in Teams.
 keywords: Teams, bot channel, configure Teams
 author: kamrani
 ms.author: kamrani